rx/presenters/README.md

 # Voom::Presenters

 ## TLDR;
-Presenters are to HTML/User Interfaces what C is to assembly.
+Do you wish you could write a modern user interface in pure Ruby?

-A Ruby DSL for describing user interfaces.
+Now you can.
+Presenters are a Ruby DSL for rendering user interfaces.
 The semantics are adopted from [Material Design](https://material.io/).

+* Presenters are to HTML/User Interfaces what C is to assembly
-A presenter generates a Presenter Object Model (POM).
+* A presenter generates a Presenter Object Model (POM)
-A POM fully describes a user interface.
+* A POM fully describes a user interface
-A POM client can fully render user interface from POM.
+* A POM client can fully render user interface from POM

 ## What are voom-presenters?

-* A Ruby user interface abstraction.
+* A Ruby user interface abstraction
-* A Ruby DSL to build a user interface.
+* A Ruby DSL to build a user interface
-* A power washer for building user interfaces.
+* A power washer for building user interfaces

 ## Why?